-Dr. Maria Strack, Univ. of Waterloo; Dr. Elyn Humphreys, Carleton Univ.; Dr. Jianghua Wu, Memorial Univ.; Dr. David Olefeldt, Univ. of Alberta; Dr. Oliver Sonnentag & Dr. Michelle Garneau Université de Montréal; Dr. Mary Kang, McGill Univ.
-The Can-Peat network includes many other collaborators with DUC represented by Kevin Smith, Kristyn Mayner, DUC-BOR and Dr. Pascal Badiou, DUC-IWWR

-Peatlands are the world's largest terrestrial organic carbon (C) stock, with Canada home to the largest portion of global peat C stores.
+Dr. Maria Strack, Univ. of Waterloo; Dr. Elyn Humphreys, Carleton Univ.; Dr. Jianghua Wu, Memorial Univ.; Dr. David Olefeldt, Univ. of Alberta; Dr. Oliver Sonnentag & Dr. Michelle Garneau, Univ. de Montréal; Dr. Mary Kang, McGill Univ.
+The Can-Peat network includes many other collaborators with DUC represented by Lindsay McBlane & Kylie McLeod, DUC-BOR; Dr. Pascal Badiou, DUC-IWWR Peatlands are the world's largest terrestrial organic carbon (C) stock, with Canada home to the largest portion of global peat C stores.
 The Can-Peat project brings together a diverse team of researchers and partners to quantify the potential of peatland management to reduce Canada's greenhouse-gas emissions and mobilize this information to support peatland research, management, and policy.
 Can-Peat's focus is to create an open access database of peatland distribution, condition and vulnerability, innovative modelling of peatland response to disturbance, and developing decision-support tools for peatland management.
 This research will benefit conservation, as preserving C-rich peat soils is a key nature-based climate solution.

-FRI RESEARCH HEALTHY LANDSCAPES PROGRAM: A WHOLE LANDSCAPE APPROACH TO ECOSYSTEM BASED MANAGEMENT fRI Research's Healthy Landscapes Program (HLP) is a forest management research partnership among industry, government, academia, and others.
+fri research healthy landscapes program: A whole landscape approach to ecosystem based management fRI Research's Healthy Landscapes Program (HLP) is a forest management research partnership among industry, government, academia, and others.
 DUC is leading this project, which was driven by the growing understanding of the role of wetlands, and particularly peatlands, on the landscape (e.g., drying peatlands contributing to catastrophic wildfire).
 The purpose of this project is to (1) define the "whole landscape" for the HLP bringing together forest and wetland classifications and (2) assess HLP's current gaps in wetland knowledge, identify past and current research, and create a road map for future research.

-Kylie McLeod, Kristyn Mayner, DUC-BOR; Dr. David Andison, fRI; Courtney Miller-West, Alberta-Pacific Forest Industries Inc.; Paul LeBlanc, Louisiana-Pacific Canada Ltd.; Chris Watson, Parks Canada and supported by the HLP Activity Team (consisting primarily of forest industry and provincial government)
+Kylie McLeod & Marissa Green, DUC-BOR; Dr. David Andison, fRI; Courtney Miller, Alberta-Pacific Forest Industries Inc.; Paul LeBlanc, Louisiana-Pacific Canada Ltd.; Chris Watson, Parks Canada; others from the HLP Activity Team (consisting primarily of forest industry and provincial government)